HRIS vs. HRMS vs. HCM: Key differences and similarities

 HCM goes far beyond the mostly administrative functions of core HR to include the more strategic "soft" disciplines geared to developing people's potential, such as talent management and employee engagement.
 It views employees as valuable assets that leaders need to manage strategically.
 HCM practices help guide HR teams on how to act proactively, rather than reactively, to get the best value from a workforce.

-HCM is also the name of the broadest category of HR software: HCM suites that combine core HR with talent management and newer HR tools, such as employee surveys, engagement and recognition.
+HCM is also the name of the broadest category of HR software: HCM suites that combine core HR with talent management and newer HR tools, such as employee surveys, engagement, recognition and succession management.

 Differences between HRIS vs. HRMS

-In most HR circles, an HRIS and an HRMS are considered the same thing.
+In many HR circles, an HRIS and an HRMS are considered the same thing.
 The HR tech industry has largely moved away from differentiating between the two.

 HRMS, HRIS and HCM: Common goals and benefits